phytec/doc-bsp-yocto/_sources/bsp/imx8/imx8mm/head.rst.txt

    Hardware revision baseboard: 1552.2

-The |sbc| features a boot switch with four individually switchable ports to select the phyCORE-|soc| default bootsource.
+The |sbc| features a boot switch with six individually switchable ports to select the phyCORE-|soc| default bootsource.

 .. _imx8mm-head-bootswitch: